vishnuchandramc/react-native-slide-bottomsheet/ReadMe.md

 ## License

-This project is licensed under the [MIT License](.
-Feel free to use and modify this package for your own projects.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.